Success at WKU

 Balancing academic work load and personal load is sometimes a difficult juggling act.
 For many students, however, they need to work while attending WKU.
 It is possible during your first year on campus you had an on-campus job or maybe you worked in the Bowling Green community.
 Whatever the avenue you chose, make sure you are balancing all aspects of your life well while remember your education needs to be a high priority.

 While at WKU many students are searching for their majors and minors but many are trying to figure out what they will do once they join the professional work force.
 Sometimes there is no way to know if you like something until you do it.
-Work with your academic advisor, the Career Services Center advisors, your faculty, or possibly your department for ideas or suggestions on possible jobs or internships that are available.
+Work with your academic advisor, the Center for Career and Professional Development advisors, your faculty, or possibly your department for ideas or suggestions on possible jobs or internships that are available.

 The Spirit of Research and Creativity at WKU is inspired by faculty who encourage students to ask questions and to find new ways to look for answers.
 Hopefully during your first year you were able to connect with a faculty member regarding research and your participation in it.
 If not, WKU has many options to consider when thinking of research.
 Take a look at the WKU Office of Research to find resources of what is available for WKU students.
 Contact this offices for specific questions.